 Bagworms are insect larvae (caterpillars) from the species Thyridopteryx ephemeraeformis.
 They grow from one-quarter inch long to nearly two inches throughout the season as they feed on needles and leaves.
 They are unique because they spend their entire larval period in a brown silk “bag” that protects them as they feed.

 Bagworms pose a special danger to conifers like red cedar, juniper, pine, spruce, and arborvitae, but they also attack other types of trees.
-Call Rick’s Plant Health Care at 610-840-2655 to learn how to protect your trees from this pest and treat infestations.
+Call Rick’s PHC Certified Arborists at 610-840-2655 to learn how to protect your trees from this pest and treat infestations.

 Signs of Bagworm Infestation